Cozy Peach Kitchen

 • 16 ounces cherry tomatoes

-• 1 and ½ cups cannelini beans (one 15 ounce can), drained and rinsed
+• 15 ounce can cannelini beans drained and rinsed

 Instructions

-• Heat 2 tablespoons of olive oil in a large skillet over medium high.
-Add cherry tomatoes and zucchini to the skill.
-Season with salt and cook for 8-10 minutes, until the tomatoes burst and the zucchini is lightly browned.
+• Heat 2 tablespoons of olive oil in a large skillet over medium heat.
+Once hot, add the cherry tomatoes, zucchini wedges, garlic, salt, and dried basil to the skillet.
+Cook for 8 to 10 minutes, or until the tomatoes are starting to burst and the zucchini is starting to brown.

 Comments